 Summary and Current Status

 Latsami Khamphoui, a Laotian economist and former government vice minister—and his cellmate, Feng Sakchittaphong, also a former high-ranking government official—finished serving, in October 2004, harsh 14-year prison sentences for peacefully expressing their concern about the Lao government's economic policies.
 According to reliable reports, they were released from prison when their sentences expired in October, but were held under house arrest in a village near the remote prison until mid December.
 Following their release from prison, Mr. Latsami and Mr. Feng—both of whom suffered from serious ill-health—requested permission to travel to France to seek specialized medical treatment and to join members of their families who live there.
-We have received confirmation that, on December 16, both men were reunited with their families in France.
+On December 16, 2004, both men were reunited with their families in France.

 Mr. Latsami was arrested in October 1990 and, two years later, was tried without legal representation and convicted.
 His conditions of confinement throughout his imprisonment reportedly were extremely harsh.